-- If the system file has custom attributes (see Section 8.3 [DATAFILE ATTRIBUTE], page 62), then those attributes replace the active file variable's custom attributes. - If the active file has a weighting variable (see Section 13.7 [WEIGHT], page 113), and the system file does not, or if the weighting variable in the system file does not exist in the active file, then the active file weighting variable, if any, is retained.
-Otherwise, the weighting variable in the system file becomes the active file weighting variable.
+- If the system file has custom attributes (see Section 8.3 [DATAFILE ATTRIBUTE], page 62), then those attributes replace the active dataset variable's custom attributes. - If the active dataset has a weighting variable (see Section 13.7 [WEIGHT], page 125), and the system file does not, or if the weighting variable in the system file does not exist in the active dataset, then the active dataset weighting variable, if any, is retained.
+Otherwise, the weighting variable in the system file becomes the active dataset weighting variable.

 APPLY DICTIONARY takes effect immediately.
-It does not read the active file.
+It does not read the active dataset.
 The system file is not modified.